 Meanwhile, place the chicken and sliced jalapeno in a large bowl and season with 1 Tb. of the Thai Red Curry Seasoning.
 Mix well.

 Add tomatoes to the pan.
 Stir for one minute.
 Add the can of coconut milk.
 Fill up the can with water and add that to the pan.
+Add in chicken broth.
 Add the fish sauce and brown sugar and bring to a simmer.

 Add the chicken and stir.
 Transfer pan to the oven, uncovered, and cook for 1 hour or until the liquid has reduced to your preferred thickness.